-The price of gas has been volatile for a quite a number of years.
-And just when you think it is down to a reasonable price it seems to take a drastic jump.
+As the price of gas continues to rise it is extremely important for all of us to find ways to spend less money on gas.
 In most cases purchasing gasoline so we can get around is a necessity, unless of course you have good access to transit.
-But what can someone that is on a tight budget do if they want to spend less money on gas?
+But what can someone on a tight budget do if they want to spend less money on gas?
+Implement these simple changes, and I know you will spend less money on gas, which means more money in your bank account.

 Organize Your Trips